andrewgy8/andrew.grahamyooll.com/content/blog/2024-12-22-Twin Peaks Episodes 1-6.md

 <!-- title:Twin Peaks Episodes 1-6 -->

 Twin Peaks, its been on my watch list for a while now.
 But since listening to the recent episodes on the Black Dahlia murders from [Last Podcast on the Left (Ep.
 600)](https://www.lastpodcastontheleft.com/), my desire has only grown.
+So I dove into it last week with my wife!

 While strange, mysterious and sometimes goofy, I thought it interesting to post my reactions/thoughts/comments on the episodes as we watch them.